What exactly is vaping?

-Essentially, a vape device is a battery-powered accessory that heats a substance until it produces a vapour, which is then inhaled.
+A vape device is essentially a battery-powered accessory that heats a substance until it produces a vapour, which is then inhaled.
 (The vapour, also called an aerosol, is a suspension of fine particles, liquid or solid, in air. ) Unlike smoking, in which cannabis is burned, the product is heated, releasing its cannabinoids, such as THC and CBD.

-Prefilled cartridges which contain cannabis extracts can be used exclusively with a vape pen.
-Other extracts (concentrates) such as hash, shatter, resin, rosin, etc. are consumed either through combustion or through a specific device designed to heat them to a precise temperature.
-If you choose to use extracts such as hash, shatter, resin, rosin, consider the potency — some products can contain up to 90% (900 mg/g) of THC — and how it will affect your body.
+Pre-filled cartridges that contain cannabis extracts can be used exclusively with a vape pen.
+Other extracts (or concentrates), such as hash, shatter, resin and rosin, are consumed either through combustion or a specific device designed to heat them to a precise temperature.
+If you choose to use extracts such as hash, shatter, resin or rosin, consider the potency — some products can contain up to 90% (900 mg/g) of THC — and how it will affect your body.
 Start with a very small amount, especially if you are trying a new product, and wait at least two hours to see how it affects your body before consuming more.

 Disposable Vape Pen and a Vape Kit

 Vapes can be handheld or pen-shaped and may be disposable or refilled using pre-filled cartridges of cannabis extracts.
 A vape is made up of four basic pieces: a mouthpiece, tank or reservoir (which holds the vaping product), heating element and battery.

 Accessories such as chargers, replacement parts and cartridges are also available through OCS.
 You can learn more about them here.

 As with any cannabis product, there are pros and cons to consider when choosing a vape device.
 Pens are easy to use and portable, but the refillable type must be recharged.
 Although vape devices produce little visible vapour compared to combusting dry flower, they can’t be used in places where smoking is prohibited.